zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

 Signed URLs

-For the principles and implementation methods for signed URLs, see [Authorizing third-Party download](../../../../../intl.en-US/Developer Guide/Download files/Authorized third-party download.md#).
+For the principles and implementation methods for signed URLs, see [Authorizing third-Party download](../../../../../reseller.en-US/Developer Guide/Download files/Authorized third-party download.md#).
 A signed URL is implemented as follows:

 1. Set the bucket permission to private.
 2. Generate a signature based on the expected expiration time \(the time when the signed URL expires\).

 Specific implementation

-1. Install the latest PHP code by referring to the [PHP SDK documentation](https://www.alibabacloud.com/help/doc-detail/32099.htm).
-2. Generate a signed URL and add it to the webpage as an external link, for example:
+1. Generate a signed URL and add it to the webpage as an external link, for example:

     ```
     <? php